sdinteractive/SomethingDigital_InfluxDb/README.md

     <sd_influxdb>
         <groups>
             <one_minute>
-                <inventory>sd_influxdbinventory/measurement</inventory>
+                <inventory>sd_influxdb/measurement_inventory</inventory>
             </one_minute>
         </groups>
     </sd_influxdb>
 </config>
 ```

 The `send` method will be called on each model specified under the measurement group.
 In `send` you can get the data you need and send it to InfluxDB using `SomethingDigital_InfluxDb_Model_Api`.
+See the measurements in `app/code/community/SomethingDigital/InfluxDb/Model/Measurement` for reference.

 You can add additional groups and add additional measurements to groups as needed.